Insta360Develop/CameraSDK-iOS/README.md

     }
 }
 ```
-If you are working on a panoramic file, you also need to do a splicing of the file, see [how to stitch thumbnail of video](#Stitch).
+If you are working on a panoramic file, you also need to do a splicing of the file, see [how to stitch image](#Stitch).

 ### <a name="Stitch" />Stitch</a>